RECOMECODES/RECOME/readme.md

 | gnu\_asm\_expression          | An expression embedding GNU assembly code, commonly used in C and C\+\+\.                                                                                     |
 | lambda\_expression            | An expression for creating anonymous functions, typically used in functional programming languages or languages supporting functional programming paradigms\. |

+### Vulnerability Types.
+We analyzed 147 vulnerabilities detected by RECOME.
+We found that the majority of the vulnerabilities fall into the following six categories.
+For instance, there are 35 Buffer Overflow vulnerabilities (CWE-119), 26 Improper Input Validation vulnerabilities (CWE-20), 14 Integer Overflow or Wraparound vulnerabilities (CWE-190), 12 Null Pointer Dereference vulnerabilities (CWE-476), 11 Out-of-bounds Read vulnerabilities (CWE-125), and 10 Out-of-bounds Write vulnerabilities (CWE-787).
+This indicates that RECOME is more proficient at detecting these six types of vulnerabilities, while it pays less attention to other types of vulnerabilities, such as CWE-399, CWE-834, CWE-434, CWE-362, and CWE-754.
+There are three possible reasons for this phenomenon.
+Firstly, the metrics we selected might lead to a bias towards certain types of vulnerabilities.
+Using LOC for filtering might favor complexly constructed vulnerabilities, potentially missing those that can be triggered with fewer lines of code.
+Using NEXP might bias towards vulnerabilities related to expressions, ignoring those unrelated to expressions.
+For example, the _"sizeof"_ and _"pointer"_ expressions focus more on buffer size and pointer usage, allowing RECOME to proficiently detect out-of-bounds read and write vulnerabilities.
+Conversely, CWE-362 is caused by the shared resource being modified by another code sequence operating concurrently, which is unrelated to a single expression, thus RECOME is not adept at detecting CWE-362 vulnerabilities.
+Additionally, since RECOME is a tool for detecting recurring vulnerabilities, the types of vulnerabilities it detects can also be influenced by the dataset.
+Expanding the dataset could encompass a broader range of vulnerability types.
+Lastly, common vulnerabilities like CWE-20 and CWE-787 are prevalent in real-world applications, which may explain RECOME's higher detection count.

 ### False Positive Analysis for VUDDY and MOVERY.
 Most of the false positives generated by VUDDY are caused by abstraction.